wstnbrg/todocli/README.md

 If you like anything else feel free to contact me or hack it in your self ;)

-#License
+# License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for details